ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 In such a case, the LSP can simply consider the channel funding to have aborted.

+The LSP and client can forget the nonce information in case the channel funding has aborted.

 However, once the LSP has sent `funding_signed`, the BOLT specification considers the channel to be "real" even across